 Rose-Marie Amini’s research projects on malignant lymphoma

-Microenvironment and mutations in DLBCL
+Microenvironment and molecular alterations in B-cell lymphomas

 T-cell lymphoma with varying clinical progression

-Another aggressive lymphoma type is T-prolymphocyte leukemia, which is a distinctive and quite rare kind of T-cell lymphoma where patients seldom survive for more than a year.
+Another aggressive lymphoma type is T-prolymphocytic leukemia, which is a distinctive and quite rare kind of T-cell lymphoma where patients seldom survive for more than a year.
 However, there are variants of the disease with a milder clinical development and it is important to determine the reasons for this difference.

 In this study we analyse lymphoma cells from patients where material has been collected both at diagnosis and at follow-ups.
 This is used to study genetic mutations and clonal evolution using targeted sequencing of tumour and normal sorted cells